 Advertising: The Foundation expenses all advertising costs as incurred.
-For the year ending June 30, 2020, advertising expense was \$208.
+For the years ending June 30, 2021 and June 30, 2020, advertising expense was \$598 and \$208, respectively.

 Alumni projects: The Foundation promotes alumni relations through mailings and promotion of the College throughout the community.
-For the years ended June 30, 2020, expenses in alumni projects were mainly spent on plaques that were distributed around Mohave County showing the impact of The Foundation in the community, as well as costs for maintaining updated donor mailing lists.
+For the year ended June 30, 2021, expenses in alumni projects were mainly spent on plaques that were distributed around Mohave County showing the impact of The Foundation in the community, as well as costs for maintaining updated donor mailing lists.